Get a quote

 Flood Zone AE is an area designated as a high-risk flood zone by FEMA because of its proximity to floodplains, rivers, lakes, and other bodies of water.

-Flood Zone AE areas have a 1% risk of flooding annually with a 26% risk of flooding over the course of a 30-year mortgage.
+AE flood zone areas have a 1% risk of flooding annually with a 26% risk of flooding over the course of a 30-year mortgage.
 Homes in Flood Zone AE may be close to floodplains, rivers, and lakes or in a low-lying region.
 Zone AE is one of the many Special Flood Hazard Areas defined by the FEMA.

 Do you need flood insurance in Flood Zone AE?

 Yes, homeowners in this flood zone must get flood insurance, and not just because they face a high risk for floods.
-The area is subject to mandatory purchase requirements, so federally-backed or regulated lenders can only offer mortgages to homeowners who have a policy.
+The area is subject to mandatory purchase requirements, meaning federally-backed or regulated lenders can only offer mortgages to homeowners who have a policy.
 Your rate will reflect the risk posed by your specific location (i.e., a home closer to a river is classified differently than a home near a park).

 Homes built in Flood Zone AE must meet the following regulations: